-774 d) Ensures Accountability
+d) Ensures Accountability

 - Accountability occurs when individuals reliably deliver on their commitments, showing others they can be trusted to do what they say they'll do.
-Leaders further demonstrate accountability by taking responsibility for the outcomes of their actions and decisions and successfully transforming effort into results.
-Confidence in an effective leader is demonstrated when they ensure that others follow their plans. - Confidence in an effective leader is demonstrated when they ensure that others follow their plans.
+Leaders further demonstrate accountability by taking responsibility for the outcomes of their actions and decisions and successfully transforming effort into results. - Confidence in an effective leader is demonstrated when they ensure that others follow their plans.
 Assertiveness and confidence enable the leader to gain the respect of their followers/team. - Learning from failure is an excellent tool of knowledge building and understanding of self.
 It allows for survival, renewal, and reinvention of oneself and the organization.
 How a leader manages and learns from failure often defines one's character as a leader.

-785 6.6.
+6.6.
 Leadership Values

-Leadership values are the core principles that guide us in our personal and professional lives.
+- Leadership values are the core principles that guide us in our personal and professional lives.
 They are closely connected to both personal and company core values.
-Values are the basic beliefs concerning what is right, correct, good, desirable, and moral.
-People behave according to their values, and, in an organization, people behave in ways that are consistent with the quality culture.
-The core values are set by Senior Leadership and middle management.
-However, everyone in the organization is responsible for upholding the core values and leading by example.

-792 The trustworthiness of a leader can be gauged by their personal characteristics of competence, compassion, and 793 work ethic in terms of core values such as courage, empathy, equity, excellence, integrity, joy, respect for others 794 and trust.
+Values are the basic beliefs concerning what is right, - 829 correct, good, desirable, and moral.
+People behave according to their values, and, in an organization, people - behave in ways that are consistent with the quality culture.
+The core values are set by Senior Leadership and - middle management.
+However, everyone in the organization is responsible for upholding the core values and - leading by example. - The trustworthiness of a leader can be gauged by their personal characteristics of competence, compassion, and work ethic in terms of core values such as courage, empathy, equity, excellence, integrity, joy, respect for others - and trust.
 Some of the Core Values that contribute to a strong quality culture are described below:

-795 a) Trust
+a) Trust

-796 In a leadership context, trust means that employees expect their leaders to treat them with equity and 797 respect and, consequently, are comfortable being open with their leaders.
-Trust in leadership takes time 798 and starts with observing, being familiar and having belief in other people's competences and 799 capabilities.
-Trust is a two-way interaction, and it can develop to a stage where informal interactions 800 and body language are intuitively understood, and positive actions and reactions contribute to a strong 801 quality culture.
-While an authoritarian style of leadership can be effective in given situations, it is now 802 being recognized that high performing organizations can benefit greatly by following a more dispersed 803 model of responsibility focused on employee trust.
+In a leadership context, trust means that employees expect their leaders to treat them with equity and respect and, consequently, are comfortable being open with their leaders.
+Trust in leadership takes time and starts with observing, being familiar and having belief in other people's competences and capabilities.
+Trust is a two-way interaction, and it can develop to a stage where informal interactions and body language are intuitively understood, and positive actions and reactions contribute to a strong quality culture.
+While an authoritarian style of leadership can be effective in given situations, it is now being recognized that high performing organizations can benefit greatly by following a more dispersed model of responsibility focused on employee trust.